wcervini/hostalia-mailer/README.md

 Google Mailer
 =============

-Provides Google Gmail integration for Symfony Mailer.
+Provides a hostalia integration for Symfony Mailer.
+This is a fork from Google-Mailer by

 Resources
 ---------